naanal/reference/openstack/cinder/README.md

 # SAN Configuration

-Run on any one of the host
+ Run on any one of the Host

 ```python
 source ~/openrc